 MAKE NOTE: If you get lightheaded, dizzy, or nauseous, this is a sign of detoxification and lets you know that your body really needs this.
 Just back off and take a drink of water.
 Return to the breathing when you feel clear again.

-- Place your hands on your belly, inhale, filling it like a balloon.
+- Place your hands on your belly, inhale through your nose, filling your belly like a balloon.

 - Place your hands on the sides of your ribs.

 - Inhale deeply, expanding your ribs out sideways; avoid your chest rising.